micropython/micropython/docs/reference/constrained.rst

 Python modules and frozen as bytecode.
 The data must be defined as `bytes` objects.
 The compiler 'knows' that `bytes` objects are immutable and ensures that the objects remain in flash memory rather than being copied to RAM.
-The `ustruct` module can assist in converting between `bytes` types and other Python built-in types.
+The `struct` module can assist in converting between `bytes` types and other Python built-in types.

 When considering the implications of frozen bytecode, note that in Python